britanyflores/Stock-Market-Data-Visualization/README.md

 ### Running code without period and interval modification

-**Description:** Launching the program without user modification for the period and interval and allowing the user select the ticker
+**Description:** Launching the program without user modification for the period and interval and allowing the user select the ticker (Default modification: Period = 1d, Ticker = 1m)

 <img src="no_user_modification.gif">